Author: Elizabeth Nelson

 When planning a trip abroad, preparation is a key to make it go smoothly.
 And one of the first things to take care of is money: whether you are going to use cash or travel checks while abroad.
 Or maybe it will be more secure to have all your money on a credit card?
 Most frequent travelers use credit cards when travel internationally because they are convenient, secure, and give some perks.
 If you do not have a credit card or need an additional credit card for your travel expenses, then it is recommended to apply about two months in advance.
 Thus you will have enough time in case your first application is declined, and you will have plenty of time to receive your card in the mail.

 All credit cards come with these or those security benefits - some have more, the others have less.
 However, all of them come with fraud coverage.
-Other security options that may come with a credit card are real-time security alerts, round-the-clock account monitoring, concierge service, and travel assistance.
+Other security options that may come with a credit card are real-time security alerts, round-the-clock account monitoring, and concierge service.
 For example, Citi credit cards come with all these and other benefits.

 In addition to credit card benefits, there are payment network security benefits.
 Visa Signature credit cards, Mastercard World, and Discover credit cards will provide you with additional protection while you are traveling and doing shopping abroad.Citi cards are loaded with benefits and perks provided by the Citibank itself and by a payment network.
 Citi cardholders also have access to rewards programs.
-For example, the Citi Premier℠ Card is easy to use, and there are no limits to how much you can earn.
-You can spend money at restaurants and on entertainment and you will always get 2 points per $1 spent.
-Travel expenses and gas purchases earn 3 points and all other purchases will earn 1 point per $1 spent.
+For example, the Citi Rewards+℠ Card is easy to use, and there are no limits to how much you can earn.
+You can spend money at supermarkets and gas stations and you will earn 2x points for the first $6,000 per year and then 1 points per $1.
+All other purchases will earn 1 point per $1 spent.

 Another type of credit cards that can help you to save on travels is a co-branded airline credit card.
 These cards may come with such perks like first checked bag free, priority boarding, complementary pass, complementary access to airport lounges, and of course enormous number of points for airline ticket purchases.
 Not all airline credit cards come with all these perks though.
 For example, the Citi® / AAdvantage® Executive World Elite™ Mastercard® allows cardmembers to receive their first checked bag free on domestic AA itineraries and to enjoy complimentary Admirals Club® membership.
 Another co-branded card from Citi - the American Airlines AAdvantage MileUp℠ Card - comes with fewer travel benefits.